DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/obtain-client-side-info.md

 ### Pass Parameters to Client Functions

 This example shows the `getLocationPart` client function that returns a [Location](https://developer.mozilla.org/en-US/docs/Web/API/Location) property value.
-The property name is passed in the `locationPart` parameter.
+The property name is passed as the `locationPart` parameter.

 ```js
 import { ClientFunction } from 'testcafe';